 “This Old House,” the popular PBS TV show, produced a scary video segment in which they dug up a mulch volcano to explore the damage.

 Tidy mulching is great, but tidy doesn’t have to kill.
 Make a crisp circle of mulch around the tree, but keep the mulch 3 inches from the trunk.

 Don’t take Sustainable Saratoga’s word for it.
 Tree experts from Cornell, from across New York State, and from around the country have condemned “mulch volcanoes” as extremely harmful to the health of trees.

 - Prof. Nina Bassuk, noted tree expert from Cornell’s Urban Horticultural Institute, is widely quoted in her warnings against “mulch volcanoes.”
-Experts from Cornell’s Cooperative Extension, and from the agricultural extension services of the University of Illinois, North Carolina State, and the University of Missouri-Columbia have attacked the practice.
+Experts from Cornell’s Cooperative Extension, and from the agricultural extension services of the University of Illinois and the University of Missouri-Columbia have attacked the practice.
 Maine’s Master Gardeners republished the U. Missouri information.

-- Some cities and municipal tree steward programs have used their urban forestry websites to educate against “mulch volcanoes.”
+- Some cities have used their urban forestry websites to educate against “mulch volcanoes.”

 - Some progressive, well-informed arborists, landscape professionals, and consultants have bucked the industry trend by using their websites to call for an end to “mulch volcanoes.”

 YOU CAN HELP.
 HELP SPREAD THE WORD.
 Share this information widely.
 Share it with friends and neighbors.
 With your landlord.
 With fellow condo owners.
 With businesses you patronize.
 With anyone who has responsibility for maintaining commercial properties where “mulch volcanoes” are killing trees.

 Please send questions, comments, or photos to firstname.lastname@example.org